 SSA Hearing Office

-Des Moines Hearing Office
+Des Moines, IASSA Hearing Office

 The panel at this office consists of 9 judges whose allowance rates vary, ranging from 34% to 80%.
 This spread means that which judge you draw can have an impact on your hearing outcome.
 Because cases are assigned randomly, you cannot choose your judge, making it essential to prepare a case that addresses the evidentiary standards of the entire panel.